Core Services: AWS vs Azure

 - First-Mover Advantage & Breadth of Services: Launched in 2006, AWS built a vast and mature portfolio, often providing granular "building block" services for highly customizable solutions.

 - Ecosystem and Community: Benefits from a large and mature ecosystem of partners and a vibrant community, leading to extensive third-party tool support and readily available expertise.
+Market leader by usage.

 Azure Philosophy: